GT200: Thailand

 The Bangkok Post reported on a Thai army field training session using the GT200 near Yala city in November 2009, in which a bomb squad using GT200 devices repeatedly failed to detect explosives:

 Hundreds of people are said to have been detained by Thai security forces on the basis of GT200 readings.
-According to Human Rights Watch, about 10 percent of those detained on suspicion of involvement in the insurgency have been arrested on this basis.
+According to Human Rights Watch, about 10 per cent of those detained on suspicion of involvement in the insurgency have been arrested on this basis.
 In one village in Narathiwat Province, 32 people were arrested after GT200s were used to "detect" traces of explosive substances on their bodies.
 Most of them were detained without charge for an extended period.
 Brad Adams of Human Rights Watch commented: "It is common during security sweeps in the south to see Muslim men lined up on the roadside with their shirts off while being screened by a GT200.
 Many of those implicated by the GT200 have been arrested and then tortured."

 The Working Group on Justice for Peace, a Thai non-governmental human rights organisation, published an article in November 2009 that was strongly critical of the GT200: "The operation of the device is causing a lot of suspicion among scientists in Thailand for several reasons.
 According to them, the procedure of finding suspicious objects is not based on a reliable scientific method.
 Besides, GT200 is not being used by credible international organisations."